Counseling, Family, and Human Services (MEd)

 Upon successful completion of this program, students will be able to:

-- Professionalism and Ethical Conduct: Students will develop an understanding of professional conduct and ethical standards and will demonstrate an ability to effectively apply their knowledge in clinical practice.
+- Professionalism and Ethical Conduct: Students will develop an understanding of professional conduct and ethical standards and will demonstrate an ability to effectively apply their knowledge.

 - Scientific Inquiry and Critical Evaluation: Students will develop an ability to critically evaluate the research literature and demonstrate an understanding of the relationship between research results and clinical decision-making.

-- Theoretical Foundations: Students will gain an understanding of the core theoretical assertions of couples and family therapy and will critically assess their own systems-oriented theory of change.
+- Theoretical Foundations: Students will gain an understanding of the core theoretical assertions of human services.

 Objectives: